daisieh/October_2016/README.md

 # hackseq

 We are having a Genomics Hackathon in Vancouver from October 15 - 17 2016!
 This repository will function as the planning/resource repository for this event.
+The planning etherpad lives here: http://pad.software-carpentry.org/hackseq

 The website for the event lives here: http://www.hackseq.com/